mellowtechie/unicorn-demo/README.md

 ## Launch the attack

-Launch the attack by clicking the email link or browsing to http://172.16.105.131/hta_attack/ in Internet Explorer in your WIndows 7 VM.
+Launch the attack by clicking the email link or browsing to http://172.16.105.131/hta_attack/ in Internet Explorer in your Windows 7 VM.
 When prompted, run/open the Launcher.hta.
 This will generate a reverse tcp onto port 4444, you should see the session start.
-Once the session is connected we will interact with that session to collect information, migrate to a SYSTEM process, and clean up our activity leaving a peristent registry key to reconnect on restart.
+Once the session is connected we will interact with that session to collect information, migrate to a SYSTEM process, and clean up our activity leaving a persistent registry key to reconnect on restart.

 ```
 sessions -i